akoscsiszar/moquitto-example/README.md

 [Grafana](http://localhost:3000)
 user: admin
 password: adminadmin
+port: 3000
 Grafana has been pre-condifured with an InflixDB API token (Read-Only)

 [Influxdb](http://localhost:8086)
 user: admin
 password: adminadmin
+port: 8086

 Telegraf:
 has been pre-configred with an inflixdb API Token (Read/Write)

+Mosquitto:
+has been preconfigured to allow anonymus access
+port: 1086